x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes.md

 ### Mailbox Usage

 The **Mailbox Usage** section displays the last time that the user signed in to their mailbox, the total size of the mailbox, and the percentage of the total mailbox quota that has been used.
+You can't change the Mailbox usage in this display pane.
+It is a read-only information for the admins.

 ## Use the  Classic EAC to change user mailbox properties